ProtoSchool/protoschool.github.io/README.md

 ### Create a directory for your tutorial

-Create a new directory within `lessons` for your tutorial, using your lesson shortname.
+Create a new directory within `tutorials` for your tutorial, using your lesson shortname.

-Example (while in `lessons`):
+Example (while in `tutorials`):

 `mkdir Tutorial-Shortname`